 The Arid Land Ribbonsnake’s color is usually olive green or green-brown, with one red stripe at the top of its back and two pale yellow stripes running along its flanks.

-Although the habitat of this species is quite flexible, most of its distribution is in grasslands, temperate woodlands, vegetated streams, and tropical areas with permanent water sources such as lakes, ponds, and marshes.
+Although this species’ habitat is quite flexible, most of its distribution is in grasslands, temperate woodlands, vegetated streams, and tropical areas with permanent water sources such as lakes, ponds, and marshes.

 Since their natural habitat is water, they will eat any approaching prey.
 Though they often consume fish, their preferred food is amphibian larvae, tadpoles, frogs, and toads.